Top 13 Graphic Design Trends (2023-2025)

 Inclusivity also applies to the function of graphic design, when designs are created with accessibility in mind.
 This is a form of universal design.

-Search interest in “universal design” has grown in popularity by 31% in the last 5 years
+Search interest in “universal design” has grown in popularity in the last 5 years.

 Universal design as applied in graphic design considers those with visual differences like dyslexia and color blindness.